Severe Asthma ToolkitSevere Asthma Toolkit

 Home Management About Severe Asthma

 There are different types of asthma.
-For most patients with mild asthma, it can be well controlled with low doses of inhaled preventers.
-For a small proportion of patients, asthma symptoms and attacks / flare ups continue despite good adherence and correct inhaler technique with high dose inhaled preventers; this is called severe asthma.
+For most patients with mild asthma, it can be well controlled with low doses of maintenance inhaler therapy.
+For a small proportion of patients, asthma symptoms and attacks continue despite good adherence and correct inhaler technique with high dose inhaled maintenance therapy; this is called severe asthma severe asthma.

 Severe Treatment-Refractory Asthma